 When there is a transmission failure within a secure measurement exchange sequence, the recovery procedure of the LTF Generation SAC and its associated Secure LTF Counter (#2289) parameters is illustrated in Figure 11-36o (Error recovery of secure measurement exchange in Non-TB mode).

 TGaz editor: Modify D1.2 the contents of paragraph in page 121 lines 1-4 as shown below:

-The LTF Generation SAC and its associated Secure LTF Counter (#2289) parameters carried in an initial Fine Timing Measurement frame, a Location Measurement Report frame, a Location variant TB Uplink Sounding Trigger frame illustrated in Figure 11-36p (Normal secure measurement exchange in TB mode).
+The LTF Generation SAC and its associated Secure LTF Counter (#2289) parameters are carried in an initial Fine Timing Measurement frame, and a Location Measurement Report frame.
+The LTF Generation SAC is included in the , a Location variant Ranging Trigger frame TB Uplink Secure Sounding Trigger frame as illustrated in Figure 11-36p (Normal secure measurement exchange in TB mode).

 TGaz editor: Modify D1.2 the contents of paragraph in page 121 lines 8-11 as shown below: